dappnode/DAppNodePackage-aztec-generic/sequencer-guide.md

 Make sure your Attester Ethereum address has enough ETH to cover gas fees.
 Grab some from a testnet faucet or transfer from your funded account.
 Faucets for testnet [here](https://sepolia-faucet.pk910.de/) and [here](https://cloud.google.com/application/web3/faucet/ethereum/sepolia)

-### Publisher Configuration 📤

-Set up a Publisher for your sequencer or ensure it's got enough ETH to handle publishing operations to the network.

 ---

 ## 🎖️ Phase 5: Join as a Sequencer